 Usage:

-fade_brightness(finish, start=None, interval=0.01, increment=1, blocking=True, **kwargs
+fade_brightness(finish, start=None, interval=0.01, increment=1, blocking=True, **kwargs)

 Summary:

-seconds between each step.If it runs in the main thread it will return the final brightness upon success, ScreenBrightnessError
+Fades the brightness from start to finish in steps of increment, pausing for interval seconds between each step.If it runs in the main thread it will return the final brightness upon success, ScreenBrightnessError upon failure.
+Otherwise it returns the list of thread objects that the process is running in

 Arguments: